 The thought of winter may invoke different memories, depending on who you are.
-Maybe you are someone who loves to bundle up and have a snowball fight, or go and build a snowman.
-Or, you want to spend the day sledding down the steepest hills you can find.
+Maybe you are someone who loves to bundle up and have a snowball fight or go and build a snowman.
+Maybe you want to spend the day sledding down the steepest hills you can find.
 Perhaps you would prefer to stay inside curled up with a toasty mug, watching everyone else.
 No matter what winter activity you choose, you are counting on coming home to a warm home.
 But what exactly is keeping your home cozy and comfortable?

 How do furnaces and boilers work?

 A furnace and boiler serve the same purpose: to heat your home.
 A furnace accomplishes that through heating air that is distributed through the air ducts of your home using a blower motor.
 A boiler starts by boiling water and sends the hot water or steam through pipes that release the heat via radiators or coils.

 A furnace and boiler can run on coal, electricity, or gas, and both use the same scale for heating and efficiency measurements over the course of a standard year.
 The measurement is known as “annual fuel utilization efficiency” (AFUE).
 1 For example, and AFUE of 80% tells you that 80% of the energy in the fuel goes to heat for the home, while the remaining 20% escapes out of the chimney and/or elsewhere.
 A fully electric furnace or boiler will have no flue loss through a chimney, and as a result, the AFUE for an all-electric furnace or boiler comes in around 95% to 100%.2